tomasbedrich/pycaching/README.md

 ## Features
 - login to Geocaching.com
-- search for up to 200 Caches by any Point
+- search for up to 200 caches around any point
-- load Cache details by WP
+- load cache details by WP (2 ways)
+- utils for coordinate sanitization, rot13 conversion
 - _more coming soon_

 ## Requirements